Home » Blog » Types of Disability and Workers’ Compensation

 On top of that, workers’ compensation won’t cover those who were injured on the job if they are shown to have brought the injury on themselves or otherwise acted in a manner that made the accident their own fault.
 You can’t, for example, get workers’ compensation for a severed limb if you were tossing a power saw from one hand to the other.

 Whenever you have a workers’ compensation claim, it’s important that you speak with an attorney to make sure you’re handling this very important matter correctly.
-At Ingerman and Horwitz, we have 25 years of experience and over 50 professionals who can help you with your claim.
-Call 1-800-776-4529 for your free consultation.
+At Ingerman and Horwitz, we have almost 30 years of experience and over 50 professionals who can help you with your claim.
+Contact us today for your free consultation.
+We’re here to help.